 All memos begin with the word "memo" or "memorandum."
 If you use Microsoft Word, find a template that fits the style of your business or organization.
 Many offices use a header file that is customized for their business.
 Then you want to include the most important information at the top so it is easy for the reader.

 - Whom it is to

 - Whom it is from

 - The date

 - Who else may have received the memo

 - The subject line

 Use the spellcheck in your Word program and make sure you are free of typos and awkward phrasing.
-Capitalize any and all names and places, but do not capitalize the words in the heading (with the exception of the first word).
+Capitalize any names and places, but do not capitalize the words in the heading (except for the first word).

 Different Types of Memos

 - Directives: This type instructs your co-workers about a new action that you want them to follow.